What If I DO Have U.S. Income?

-What If I DO Have U.S. Income?

 - Any income documents such as Forms W-2, 1042-S, and others, such as any Forms 1099 (e.g., 1099-NEC, 1099-INT, 1099-DIV, and 1099-G).
 See description below for clarification;

-4) Copies of your tax returns from tax year 2016 (US federal return and all state returns), if any;
+- Copies of your tax returns from tax year 2019 (U.S. federal return and all state returns), if any;

-5) US bank account information, specifically your routing and account numbers, so any refund(s) can be directly deposited into your bank account.
-Refunds cannot be deposited into a non-US bank account.
+- U.S. bank account information, specifically your routing and account numbers, so any refund(s) can be directly deposited into your bank account.
+Refunds cannot be deposited into a non-U.S. bank account.

 NOTE: If you were issued any of these documents and do not bring them with you, we will not be able to prepare your tax returns.

 - If you worked at Notre Dame, you should have a Form W-2.
-You should have been mailed a copy by the Payroll Department.
-The copy would have been mailed to your address of record by the end of January by the Notre Dame Payroll Department.
+A copy of W-2 would have been mailed to your address of record by the end of January by the Notre Dame Payroll Department.
 You can also access it within insideND.

 - If you had another job during the year, such as an internship or other where you were an employee, you should also receive a Form W-2 from that employer.

-- You may have received a Form 1042-S under the following circumstances:
+- You may receive Form 1042-S under the following circumstances:

-- If you filled out a treaty application (Form 8233 / W-9) earlier with the Payroll Department claiming a treaty benefit
+- If you filled out a treaty application (Form 8233 / W-9) earlier with the Payroll Department

 - If you received a scholarship (above the amount of tuition)

 - If you are an athlete on a scholarship that exceeds the amount of tuition

-- You may have received a Form 1099-MISC if you performed work not as an employee, but as an independent contractor.
-If you received a 1099, you would probably be aware.
+- You may have received a Form 1099-MISC or 1099-NEC if you performed work as an independent contractor.

 - You may have received a Form 1099-DIV, 1099-INT, or other Form 1099 from a financial institution that reports dividends, interest, and other items of investment or passive income.